 The metric measurements given are taken from the catalogs and are nominal.
 The English measurements are taken from sample pieces, and may vary somewhat depending on polish, etc.

 These are the excellent laminated steel blades from Helle.
 They have an outer layer of tough steel for durability, and a hard inner core (HRC 58-59) for superior edges.
-Except for the #1-C carbon, Helle blades have the Helle logo etched on the blade.
+Except for the HB-96 (Viking blade), Helle blades have the Helle logo etched on the blade.

 The thickness may vary due to polishing.